dbox/select-box/README.md

 # select-box.scss
-A Sass mixin for quickly and easily styling the &lt;select> element.
+A Sass mixin for quickly and easily styling the <select> element.